-Where possible we will seek to utilise the work performed by internal audit to modify the nature, extent and timing of our audit procedures.
+We will liaise with internal audit to understand the findings from any work they have undertaken.
+We will use this to modify the nature, extent and timing of our audit procedures where possible.
 We will meet with internal audit to discuss the progress and findings of their work prior to the commencement of our controls evaluation procedures.